A man and pregnant woman walking through the park holding hands with their small child

 Federal poverty guidelines

-To qualify, you must have a household income 200% below the Federal Poverty Line.
+To qualify, you must have a household income at or below 200% of the Federal Poverty Level.
 See the chart below and click to be redirected to the federal website for more information.

 RELATED STORIES